HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 ![wk4-sarsa-update.png](wk4-sarsa-update.png)

-Just like TD state value evaluation required the next state to be known so that it's estimate could be looked up, with Sarsa, the next (state, action) pair must be known to be able to be looked up.
+Just like TD state value evaluation (the recall bit above) required the next state to be known so that it's estimate could be looked up, with Sarsa, the next (state, action) pair must be known for it's value to be looked up.

 ![wk4-sarsa-windy-gridworld.png](wk4-sarsa-windy-gridworld.png)

 Early episodes take many more timesteps to complete than later ones.
-Around 7000 steps, the greedy policy stops improving.
+Around 7000 steps, the $\epsilon$-greedy policy stops improving.

 The policy won't be optimal because it will continue to explore.